City of LA opens recruitment for lifeguard positions

 Candidates can contact Citywide Aquatics at 323-906-7953 for more information and to find out which local pools are offering free training before taking the test.
 To sign up for an upcoming test, applicants can apply at https://www.laparks.org/jobs.

 The first test will begin Saturday at 9 a.m. at EXPO Center, 3980 Bill Robertson Lane.
-Test dates will occur at the EXPO Center later in January on the following dates:
+Test dates will occur at the EXPO Center later this month on the following dates: